PatrickMurray78/emerging-tech/README.md

 Binder is an online service for building and sharing reproducible and interactive computational environments from online repositories.
 This is also used in the how to run section below to help launch the notebooks dynamically to allow for easy interactions.

 ### [Docker](https://www.docker.com/)
 Docker is an open source containerization platform.
 It enables developers to package applications into containers—standardized executable components combining application source code with the operating system libraries and dependencies required to run that code in any environment.
-This will allow anyone to run my notebooks from anywhere with minimal configuration.
+This will allow anyone to run my notebooks from anywhere with minimal configuration by building everything on a server without the need to download all the software on your personal machine.

 ### [Scikit-Learn](https://scikit-learn.org/)
 Scikit-learn is probably the most useful library for machine learning in Python.
 The sklearn library contains a lot of efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.
+This library is  demonstrated in `scikit-learn.ipynb`, where I build numerous machine learning models.

 ### [NumPy](https://numpy.org/)
 NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+This helps me to perform more efficient calculations by providing me with faster and more compact arrays.

 ### [Pandas](https://pandas.pydata.org/)
 Pandas is a widely-used data analysis and manipulation library for Python.
 It provides numerous functions and methods that expedite the data analysis and preprocessing steps.

 ### [MatPlotLib](https://matplotlib.org/)
 Matplotlib is a cross-platform, data visualization and graphical plotting library for Python and its numerical extension NumPy.
 As such, it offers a viable open source alternative to MATLAB.
-Developers can also use matplotlib's APIs (Application Programming Interfaces) to embed plots in GUI applications.
+I mainly use [Pyplot](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.html#:~:text=pyplot%20is%20a%20state%2Dbased,pyplot%20as%20plt%20x%20%3D%20np) which allows me to visualize the data by plotting points and creating graphs.

 ### [Seaborn](https://seaborn.pydata.org/)
 Seaborn is a library for making statistical graphics in Python.
 Seaborn helps you explore and understand your data.
 Its plotting functions operate on dataframes and arrays containing whole datasets and internally perform the necessary semantic mapping and statistical aggregation to produce informative plots.